Shminguscoin/shmingus/README.md

 ## Not Frequently Asked Questions

-### How much bunkercoin's can exist?
+### How many Shminguscoin's can exist?

-As much as your heart desires

-Each subsequent block will grant a random amount of coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/lost encryption passwords/etc.
+The maximum supply of Shminguscoin will never go above 69 billion (nice)

-### How can I bunkercoin?
+### How can I mine Shminguscoin?

-Bunkercoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
+Shminguscoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 210,000 blocks.
-To get Bunkercoin, you have to use a Scrypt miner and follow the instructions on https://bunkercoin.org
+To get Bunkercoin, you have to use a Scrypt miner and follow the instructions on https://shming.us/mining

 ### How can I help the network?